Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM scripts

 \begin{itemize}

-\item must work out of the box with the default options and without the need to edit some paths, environment variables and configuration files; \item must be non-intrusive, easy to debug and must reuse existing user scripts and automation tools (such as cmake, make, ML workflows, python poetry and containers) rather than substituting them; \item must have a very simple and human-friendly command line with a Python API and minimal dependencies; \item must require minimal or zero learning curve by using plain Python, native scripts, environment variables and simple JSON/YAML descriptions instead of inventing new workflow languages; \item must have the same interface to run all automations natively, in a cloud or inside containers.
+\item Must function out of the box with default options, eliminating the need to manually edit paths, environment variables, or configuration files; \item Must be non-intrusive, easy to debug, and capable of reusing existing user scripts and automation tools (such as CMake, Make, Bazel, MLFlow, PIP, Poetry, Docker) rather than replacing them; \item Must provide a simple, human-friendly command-line interface, accompanied by a Python API, and require minimal dependencies; \item Must have minimal or zero learning curve by leveraging plain Python, native scripts, environment variables, and straightforward JSON/YAML descriptions, avoiding the creation of new workflow languages; \item Must provide a consistent interface to run all automations natively, in the cloud, or within containers.

 \end{itemize}